-You can track logs obfuscation rules directly in our log management UI and create anonymized identifiers for sensitive log data, such as personally identifiable information (PII), access tokens, and other private or regulated data.
+You can track logs obfuscation rules directly in our log management UI and mask or hash sensitive log data, such as personally identifiable information (PII), access tokens, and other private or regulated data.

 Learn how to configure and track obfuscation rules for sensitive log data in this video:

 Historical data export

 You can use our historical data export to query data from 12 or more hours ago using a NRQL query that returns up to 200 million data points in a response (instead of the usual limit of 2,000), with no query timeouts.
 Engineering teams get:

 - Increased flexibility for deeper data exploration across related entities, events, and anomalies within your stack

 - The ability to upload results to external analytics tools